Choosing how to feed your baby is an important decision that has life-long effects for your baby and for you.

 It seems everyone has an opinion about pacifiers.
 That's because there are both advantages and disadvantages to using them.
 Get the full facts so you can make the right choice for your baby.

-While being a new Mom brings lots of joy, it also brings stress - something a crying baby can make worse.
-A better understanding of why your baby cries can help you deal with this stress in a healthy way and help you avoid the most common form of child abuse: Shaken baby syndrome.
+While being a new mom brings lots of joy, it also brings stress--something a crying baby can make worse.
+Having a better understanding of why your baby cries can help you deal with this stress in a healthy way and help you avoid the most common form of child abuse: Shaken baby syndrome.

-The American Academy of Pediatrics and the American College of Sports Medicine now say that strength training is fine for kids, as long as they are supervised and don't try to lift too much weight.
+The American Academy of Pediatrics and the American College of Sports Medicine now say that strength training is fine for kids, as long as they're supervised and don't try to lift too much weight.
+Read on

-Sports is one of the leading causes of school-age children's eye injuries, but most of those injuries are preventable.
+Sports is 1 of the leading causes of school-age children's eye injuries, but most of those injuries are preventable.

 Street hockey is popular because it's cheaper than regular hockey and can be played anywhere there is a hard surface.